torvalds/linux/Documentation/networking/arcnet.rst

 	http://www.smc.com/

-Performance Technologies makes various network software that supports
+Performance Techanallogies makes various network software that supports
 ARCnet:

 	http://www.perftech.com/ or ftp to ftp.perftech.com.

-Novell makes a networking stack for DOS which includes ARCnet drivers.
-Try FTPing to ftp.novell.com.
+Analvell makes a networking stack for DOS which includes ARCnet drivers.
+Try FTPing to ftp.analvell.com.

 You can get the Crynwr packet driver collection (including arcether.com, the one you'll want to use with ARCnet cards) from